-After your sitemap has been made and included to your site files, you need to submit it to search engines.
+After your sitemap has been made and included in your site files, you must submit it to search engines.
 Go to Google Search Console to do this.

 It must be clear that there are many advantages to using a sitemap of either type.
 Moving websites are more likely to expand over time, and SEO and improved user experience are both valued goals to follow.
-Sitemaps are rather simple to make than popular notions and can incur no penalties at all.
+In addition, sitemaps are rather simple to make than popular notions and can incur no penalties at all.

 On the other hand, they provide unique benefits that can help your website grow and flourish.